 By engaging the community, addressing environmental concerns, and promoting active involvement, we aim to create a transparent, inclusive, and collaborative process that leads to the successful revitalization of Herkimer County.
 Our commitment to these principles will foster trust, build strong partnerships, and ensure that the project meets the needs and aspirations of the community it serves.
+Written responses to significant and appropriate comments, documentation of any changes to the cleanup plans will be included and/or incorporated into the final ABCA.

 Timeline of Activities:

-Timing Tasks Lead or Forum October 11, 2024 Initial community meeting Herkimer County IDA September 2024 Public release of remediation plan MVEDGE, Herkimer County September 2024 Feedback collection and analysis MVEDGE November 2024 Implementation of cleanup activities Herkimer County, Consultants 6.
-Contact Lists EPA Project Officer:
+Timing Tasks Lead or Forum October 11, 2024 Initial community meeting Herkimer County IDA September 2024 Public release of remediation plan MVEDGE, Herkimer County September 2024 Feedback collection and analysis MVEDGE November/ December 2024 · · Herkimer County IDA, Consultants

+6. Contact Lists

+EPA Project Officer:

+Patrick Peck

-Patrick Peck Brownfields Project Officer & Revolving Loan Fund (RLF) Lead Land Chemicals and Redevelopment Division U.S. Environmental Protection Agency, Region 2 290 Broadway, 25th Floor New York, New York 10007-1866 (212) 637-4421 MVEDGE:
+Brownfields Project Officer & Revolving Loan Fund (RLF) Lead

+Land Chemicals and Redevelopment Division

+U.S. Environmental Protection Agency, Region 2

+290 Broadway, 25th Floor

+New York, New York 10007-1866

+(212) 637-4421

+MVEDGE: